-For many elderly persons there are a lot of things to look forward to when the holiday season begins: celebrating the season with family and friends, creating new memories with loved ones, reminiscing about days gone by, and seeing the excitement on little faces as they tear into their presents under the tree.
+For many seniors there are a lot of things to look forward to when the holiday season begins: celebrating the holidays with family and friends, creating new memories, reminiscing about the past, and seeing the excitement on little faces as they tear into their presents under the tree.

-If you’re caring for an elderly person and find that he or she seems a little blue as the holidays approach, here are a few tips you can use to help them overcome these feelings and enjoy the festive season.
+If you’re caring for an elderly person and find that they seem a little blue as the holidays approach, here are a few tips you can use to help them overcome these feelings and enjoy the festive season.

 Try to spend as much time as possible with the elderly person you’re caring for before, during, and after the holidays.
 The holiday season can be a lonely time for seniors (especially if they are living in a long-term care facility) and can bring back memories of family and friends who are no longer here.
 Your holiday visits will help them create new memories and new bonds with you and your family.

-If possible, suggest having a small holiday gathering of your parents’ friends at your home or facility where they live.
-You can help them with the invitations and planning the menu, but make it clear that this is their party and you will be taking direction from them.
+If possible, suggest having a small holiday gathering of friends and family at your home or the facility where the senior in your care lives.
+You can help organize the invitations and plan the menu, but make it clear that this is their party and you will be taking direction from them.
 Make this a family activity by enlisting the help of other family members, especially any older children or teenagers, to help in the preparations, serving, and clean-up.
-In addition to creating new holiday memories with their grandparents, the younger generation will learn the value of spending time with and doing something nice for their elders.
+In addition to creating new holiday memories with their grandparents, they’ll learn the value of spending time with and doing something nice for their elders.

-Encourage the elderly to stay active with light exercise for at least 30 minutes every day.
-Physical activity is a great way to beat the holiday blues, especially if they have someone to do the activity with.
-If 30 minutes is too much, try starting with five minutes of easy stretches or walking around the house, and gradually adding more minutes as they build up their stamina.
+If 30 minutes is too much, try starting with five minutes of easy stretches or walking around the house, and gradually add more minutes as they build up their stamina.
 Remember, a little exercise is better than none.
 Exercising together creates accountability and builds motivation – and has an added benefit of bonding through a shared experience.

 One thing to note is that if a senior is experiencing the blues during the holidays or at any time of the year, it doesn’t necessarily mean that they’re clinically depressed.
-However, depression is not a normal part of aging, so it’s important to know the signs and symptoms of senior depression, and how to deal with it.
+Depression is not a normal part of aging, so it’s important to know the signs and symptoms of senior depression, and how to treat it.

-What are some of your tips to help an elderly parent or senior adult in your care get over the holiday blues?
+What are some of your tips to help an elderly parent or senior in your care overcome the holiday blues?
 Let us know in the comments below.